Community Cats and Trap Neuter Return (TNR)

-Ashley Trout with Midland Humane Coalition Cat Wranglers- loaner traps and expert trapping advice
+Ashley Trout with Midland Humane Coalition Cat Wranglers- loans traps and provides expert trapping advice

-Danielle Piatt with Permian Basin Animal Advocates- loaner traps and expert trapping advice
+Danielle Piatt with Permian Basin Animal Advocates- loans traps and provides expert trapping advice

-Fix West Texas- loaner traps and low cost spay and neutering
+Fix West Texas- Loans traps and provides low cost spay and neutering.

 GET THE CATS USED TO EATING OUT OF THE TRAP

 Feed the cat and others in unset traps for a few feedings up to a week before trapping.
 Feed the cats in the same place and time as normal.
 Load the trap the opposite way you normally would, so that the food is in the front of the trap and the front door is closed, because you do not want the trap set.
 Twist tie the door(s) securely open.
 Place the food by the entrance of the trap, then over the next two feedings move it closer to the back.
 Feed in the same place and time as always.
 Monitor the traps while the cats eat to ensure traps are not stolen or a cat is not accidentally trapped.
 In difficult weather, cats shouldn’t be left in traps without protection from the elements.
 The cat will see other cats eating inside the traps and will likely try it as well.
 When you are ready to trap in the future, withhold food for 24 hours.